daronphang/coding_resources/_python/threading_vs_multiprocessing.md

 - Lighter than processes as threads share same memory space and has more flexible software design.
 - Allows server to save computation time as it is cheaper to start a thread than to compile and run a program.
 - Allows to retain values between web requests.
+- Multiple threads can exist in a single process.
+- Harder to program as they can interfere with one another.

 ### Example
 Consider a web browser program Chrome that is launched and a window appears: that is a process.
 A process is a program that is running with memory and data structures allocated in that memory.
 When a second tab is opened and another webpage is loading, you can still continue to browse on the first tab: web browser is paying attention to you and loading a page, which is only possible with threads.